 In January 2017, the Authority created the Clean Water Assistance Fund to help families pay their sewage treatment bills.
 This program serves low-income residential customers in the 83 municipalities that the Authority serves.
 It is administered by Dollar Energy.
-The Authority initially contributed approximately \$1 million to establish this fund and contributed approximately \$815,000 in additional funding in 2020.
-During 2020 and 2019, the fund paid approximately \$310,000 and \$180,000, respectively to approved applicants.
+The Authority initially contributed approximately \$1 million to establish this fund and contributed approximately \$350,000 and \$815,000 in additional funding in 2021 and 2020, respectively.
+During 2021 and 2020, the fund paid approximately \$231,000 and \$236,000, respectively to approved applicants.
 To date, the Clean Water Assistance Fund has helped over 3,300 customers.